 - Plan for evacuation including where you are going to go and the route you will follow.

 - Prepare your home for a flood.
-Call your local building department or office of emergency management for information. (click here for 6 ways to protect your home from flooding)
+Call your local building department or office of emergency management for information. (click here for seven ways to protect your home from flooding)

 - Purchase flood insurance.
 Homeowner's insurance doesn't cover floods.

 - Keep all insurance policies and a list of valuable items in a safe place.

 - Take photos or a videotape of the valuables you keep in your home.